inet-framework/inet/doc/src/users-guide/ch-transport.rst

 advertised window based on read requests.
 Therefore, TCP flow control is only effective in applications that open connections in "explicit-read" mode.
-Most applications use "autoread" mode, which must be taken into account when designing simulation experiments that involve TCP connections.
+Most applications use "autoread" mode, which must be taken into account when designing simulation experiments involving TCP connections.

 .. _ug:sec:transport:tcpcore: